jasonwu0731/PaperNet/README.md

 # PaperNet
-#### This project is written in nodejs, React, mysql
+#### This project is written in nodejs, React, Webpack, mysql

+## Description
+ - A website to automatically construct a citation and reference tree for your query papers or keywords.
+ - Get the information of papers such as titles, authors, links, publishers, etc.
+ - Including login funciton to search and store user's own tree.

 ## Demo
 1. Azure URL:
 2. Youtube video: https://www.youtube.com/watch?v=pQctCIoFXV0

-## Description
+## Instruction
- - A website to automatically construct a citation and reference tree for your query concepts or papers.
- - Get the information of papers such as titles, authors, links, publishers, etc.
- - Including login funciton to search and store user's own tree.
+- Login or register for an account
+- Search paper by paper title or keywords (or both), you can also set the branch and depth of the tree
+- Click "Show Tree" button and wait for your tree
+- After the tree showed, you can room in and out, move or drag the tree node
+- You can click any nodes on the tree to get more information
+- Click "Store Tree" if your want to access the tree information next time (You can see the tree in "My Trees")

 ## Setup
 #### Install mysql
 1. downlaod mysql from [here](https://dev.mysql.com/downloads/)
 2. `mysql -u root -p` should be successful to login
-3. mysql> create database YOUR_DATABASE
+3. mysql> `create database YOUR_DATABASE`

-#### Run
+#### Run PaperNet Server
 1. `git clone https://github.com/jasonwu0731/PaperNet.git`
 2. `cd PaperNet` then `npm install`
-3. `cd config` then `cp config.sample.js config.js`
+3. `cd config` then `cp config.sample.js config.json`
-4. edit your username, password, database in config.js
+4. edit your username, password, database in config.json
 ```
 {
   "development": {